CymricNPG/arc42_logseq/pages/Cross-cutting Concepts.md

 		- sample implementations, especially for technical concepts
 		- reference to typical usage of standard frameworks (e.g. using Hibernate for object/relational mapping)
 	- **Structure**
-		- A potential (but not mandatory) structure for this section could be:
+	  A potential (but not mandatory) structure for this section could be:
 		- Domain concepts
 		- User Experience concepts (UX)
 		- Safety and security concepts
 		- Architecture and design patterns
 		- \"Under-the-hood\"
 		- development concepts
 		- operational concepts
+		- ```Note

-  Note: it might be difficult to assign individual concepts to one specific topic on this list.
+		  it might be difficult to assign individual concepts to one specific topic on this list.

-  ![Possible topics for crosscutting concepts](images/08-Crosscutting-Concepts-Structure-EN.png)
+		- ![Possible topics for crosscutting concepts](images/08-Crosscutting-Concepts-Structure-EN.png)

 		  See [Concepts](https://docs.arc42.org/section-8/) in the arc42
 		  documentation.
 ## *\<Concept 1>* {#__emphasis_concept_1_emphasis}

 *\<explanation>*